ADD CONDITION

 Hepatic Impairment

 Patients with hepatic impairment may not require specific dosage adjustments, special monitoring, or precautions when using the products listed.
 The available inserts for these products do not provide any information regarding the effects of hepatic impairment on their pharmacokinetics or safety profiles.
 Therefore, healthcare providers should exercise caution and consider individual patient factors when prescribing these products to patients with liver conditions.
-Regular monitoring of liver function tests may be advisable to ensure patient safety, although specific parameters are not outlined in the product information.
+Regular monitoring of liver function may be advisable, but specific parameters or lab values are not indicated in the product information.

 Overdosage